Modrigue/MusicToolbox/README.md

 Easy to use online music scale and chords generator, finder and player.

-* Scale explorer with more than 70 scales / modes included,
+* Scale explorer with more than 90 scales / modes included (including quarter tones),
 * Scale finder,
 * Chord explorer and finder,
 * Possibility to hear scales and chords,